-Traveling to Southeast Asia is cheaper than it seems, specially if you travel to Asia where in most places accommodation & meals are significantly cheaper than in Europe.
-Do you believe if I tell you that we spend less than 1,400 € per person traveling 20 days across Singapore, Malaysia, and Indonesia?
-All the flights (including all 5 secondary flights), all excursions, meals, and accommodation are included in this price.
+Traveling to Southeast Asia is cheaper than it seems, especially if you travel to Asia where accommodation & meals are significantly cheaper than in Europe.
+Would you believe it if I told you that we spend less than 1,400 € per person traveling 20 days across Singapore, Malaysia, and Indonesia?
+This price include all the flights (all 5 secondary flights), excursions, meals, and accommodation.
 Absolutely everything.

-But before you get too excited, I’ll tell you that we were traveling as backpackers to Southeast Asia.
-Of the real ones, those who don’t mind where to spend the night or with how many people you are sharing a room.
-If you like adventure and low-cost travels this post is for yourself.
+But before you get too excited, I’ll tell you that we were traveling to Southeast Asia as backpackers.
+We are those who don’t mind where we’d spend the night or how many people we’d be sharing a room with.
+If you like adventures and low-cost travels, this post is for you.

 GUIDE TO PREPARE A SOUTHEAST ASIA TRAVEL BUDGET

-First of all, we will talk about our particular case and how much we spent in Singapore, Malaysia and Indonesia during 20 days.
-We will also detail how much we spent before the trip on reservations and how much we spent during our trip to Southeast Asia.
+First, we will talk about our particular case and how much we spent in Singapore, Malaysia and Indonesia within 20 days.
+We will also break down how much we spent on reservations before the trip and how much we spent during our trip in Southeast Asia.

-Then we will make a section where we will count in a generic way how much it cost to travel to Southeast Asia, practically independent of the itinerary of the trip that you do and the days that you travel.
-In this section, we will discuss the topics of flights, accommodation, meals, excursions, travel insurance, etc. in a generic way.
+Then, we will make a section where we generically account for how much it cost to travel to Southeast Asia, independent from your trip itinerary and the days that you travel.
+In this section, we will discuss the topics on flights, accommodation, meals, excursions, travel insurance, etc. in general terms.

-Finally, I will leave you a very useful tool to calculate in less than a minute your travel budget to Southeast Asia.
+Finally, I will leave you a very useful tool to help calculate your travel budget to Southeast Asia in less than a minute.

 Our 20-days Southeast Asia travel budget